 The best of the nation all within 68 square miles

-Washington, D.C. residents could try a new restaurant or visit a new attraction every day—and maybe make a dent in all D.C. has to offer within a year.
+Considering moving to Washington, D.C.?
+There is no shortage of options to keep you entertained, educated and well fed.
+Residents living in Washington D.C. could try a new restaurant or visit a new attraction every day for a year and not even make a dent in all D.C. has to offer.

-Among the dozens of museums, the National Geographic Museum, Hirshhorn Museum and Sculpture Garden, International Spy Museum, National Portrait Gallery, Smithsonian and U.S. Holocaust Memorial Museum are just a handful of national treasures that have helped spark imaginations and honor the past for decades.
+Living near or in Washington D.C. means dozens of museums are right on your doorstep.
+Institutions like The National Geographic Museum, International Spy Museum, Smithsonian and U.S. Holocaust Memorial Museum are just a handful of national treasures that have helped spark imaginations and honor the past for decades.

 Washington, D.C.
 Taxes

 A competitive tax market